Peace-Research-Institute-Frankfurt/new-work/README.md

 1. Download and install [Node.js](https://nodejs.org/en/), [git,](https://git-scm.com/) and [VS Code](https://code.visualstudio.com/)
 2. Sign up for a free [Github](https://github.com/) account using your work email and let an admin know what your username is, so they can add you to [our organisation](https://github.com/Peace-Research-Institute-Frankfurt)
 3. Once you’ve accepted your invitation, run `git clone https://github.com/Peace-Research-Institute-Frankfurt/new-work.git` to make a local copy of the project repository
+4. Add the `.env` file containing our secrets to the newly-created folder.
+Contact an admin to get that file.
-4. Open the newly-created folder in VS Code
+5. Open the folder in VS Code
-5. Run `npm install` to download and install dependencies (this might take a few minutes)
+6. Run `npm install` to download and install dependencies (this might take a few minutes)

 ### How to make changes